 For Individual Guests at Local Hotels

 Step One: Call the hotel to ensure availability and make a reservation.
 Please note: some hotels may not allow you to make reservations without a credit card.
 If this happens, follow Step Three.
-We have accounts set up with The Lucerne and On the Ave Hotel—when calling, announce that you are calling from Columbia University Law School.
+We have accounts set up with The Lucerne, NYLO, and The Beacon Hotel—when calling, announce that you are calling from Columbia University Law School.
 Your reservation is not confirmed until you follow the remaining steps.

 Step Two: Complete the Hotel Reservation form below by filling in the highlighted areas with your information, and forward to Chloe Horsham by email.
 Please attach any conference agendas, invitations, or other supporting documentation containing the event details to properly establish a business purpose.
-Be sure to fill out requester contact information and department ARC account.
+Be sure to fill out requester contact information and where payment should be charged.

 Step Three: Upon approval, the Business Office will fax the payment authorization on your behalf.
-We recommend that you follow up with the hotel to confirm the receipt.
+We recommend that you follow up with the hotel to confirm the reservation is complete.

 For Group Visits

 Step One: Trip/event coordinator makes all hotel reservations independently.

 Step Two: Trip/event coordinator advises hotel of payment by corporate credit card.

 Step Three: The hotel will ask the coordinator that the Law School submit a Credit Card Authorization Form by fax; typically, this form is emailed to the coordinator.

 Step Four: Trip/event coordinator provides Gabriele Werffeli at the Law School Business Office with the following information: